DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 <details>
   <summary>Click to expand!</summary>
   We will demonstrate acoustic classification of birds using a Raspberry Pi, some LEDs, and a USB microphone.
 To prepare the setup, we need to shutdown the Raspberry Pi first and disconnect it from power.
-Run the following command on the previously opened command line:
+Run the following command on the command line:

 ```cpp
 sudo shutdown now